 B was a quiet boy with short, medium brown hair, a light complexion, and an expressionless face.
-He arrived at school early every day and quietly took his seat at one of the folding lunch tables located in the plumbing shop.
+He arrived at school early every day and quietly took a seat at one of the folding lunch tables located in the plumbing shop.
 Same spot every day.
-He was joined shortly after by a girl who was in his shop, the only female in the sophomore class, and she was just as quiet as him and wore a similar facial expression.
-She had medium length blonde hair, distant eyes, and dressed "Goth".
+He was joined shortly after by a girl who was in his class, the only female in the sophomore class, and she was just as quiet as him and wore a similar expression.
+She had medium-length blonde hair, distant eyes, and dressed "Goth".
 They could have passed for brother and sister.
-They were both good kids who were never involved in any trouble.
+They were both good kids who never got in any trouble.

-Every day, before anybody else arrived, I went over to where B was seated and asked him "How's everything?" to which he always replied "Not bad..."
-After that I'd leave him alone, knowing that he valued his privacy.
+Every day, before anybody else arrived, I went over to where B was seated and asked him, "How's everything?"
+He always replied, "Not bad…" After that, I'd leave him alone, knowing that he valued his privacy.

-Months had passed and in that time I had asked him that same question close to a hundred times, always getting the same response "Not bad..."
-Through bits and pieces of conversation I got to know him.
+Months had passed and in that time I'd asked B that same question close to a hundred times, always getting the same response, "Not bad…" Through bits and pieces of conversation, I got to know him.
 He worked out a lot and wrestled and boxed.
-He was small, but a rugged-looking kid.
+He was small but a rugged-looking kid.

-Then one morning after I asked "How's everything?"
-B responded differently, but in the same tone "Okay..."
-I knew something had changed.
-B was a creature of habit and by answering "Okay" I just sensed there was something wrong, that something had changed.
+Then one morning, after I asked, "How's everything?"
+B responded with "Okay…" instead of "Not bad…", and that's when I knew something had changed.
+B was a creature of habit, and by answering "Okay" I just sensed there was something wrong, that something had changed.

-I took B aside and in a private area in the back of the shop, away from other students, I asked him if everything was really okay?
-He looked down at his worn work boots and in a very uncommitted voice said "yeah".
-I could have walked away and let it go at that, but I had become too familiar with his daily response and noticing a slight change in his demeanor I had to continue.
+I took B aside, and in a private area in the back of the shop, away from other students, I asked him if everything was really okay.
+He looked down at his heavily-worn work boots and in a very uncommitted voice said, "yeah".
+I could have walked away and let it go at that, but I'd become too familiar with his daily response, and noticing a subtle change in his vocabulary and demeanor, I pressed him a bit…

-I got right to it.
-"What's wrong?"
-He looked around first to be sure we were alone and couldn't be heard by anyone else and then he quietly said "Mum tried to hang herself yesterday..."
+He looked around first to be sure we were alone and couldn't be heard by anyone else and then he quietly said, "Mum tried to hang herself yesterday…"

 "Where?"
 I asked.